GibbZ-78/THP_W11D2/README.md

 3. Launch the "index.html" file (no local web server should be needed)
 4. Have super fun :satisfied: with the proposed genuine approach to solve the different exercises

-_NB: be sure to check your brower's console to see :eyes: some of the (somehow hidden) results of the above :wink:_
+_NB 1: for exercices 1 to 3, be sure to check your brower's console to see :eyes: the (somehow hidden) results of the above :wink:_
+_NB 2: for exercices 4, if a little more chance was needed, try to check the following number: 3, 7, 10, 14, 27, and 45.
+Who knows?_

 ### :three: Credits :closed_lock_with_key: